-When your foster dog arrives at your home, they will need to be kept in a single room or crate when you are at work or away from your home.
+When your foster cat arrives at your home, they will need to be kept in a single room when you are at work or away from your home.
 Fosters should NEVER be left unattended in the presence of resident pets.
-(SEE CRATE TRAINING HANDOUT IN BI).
-Try not to overwhelm your foster dog with too much in the first few days.
-Keep the visitors to a minimum and give the dog time to adjust to you before meeting everyone you know.
-Take any introductions to resident pets in the home very slowly, even if a dog intro was already completed at the ARL (SEE INTRODUCING YOUR DOG TO OTHER DOGS AND INTRODUCING YOUR DOG TO CATS HANDOUTS IN BI).
-As a general rule, children under 12 years of age should not be left alone and unsupervised with a dog.
+(SEE SANCTUARY SPACE HANDOUT IN BI).
+Try not to overwhelm your foster cat with too much in the first few days.
+Keep the visitors to a minimum and give the cat time to adjust to you before meeting everyone you know.
+Take any introductions to resident pets in the home very slowly.
+(SEE INTRODUCING YOUR CAT TO OTHER CAT AND INTRODUCING YOUR CAT TO DOGS HANDOUTS IN BI).
+As a general rule, children under 12 years of age should not be left alone and unsupervised with a cat.
 Unless specified, the brand or type of food is at the discretion of the foster parents.
-Keep in mind that a food change too quickly or the diet may cause loose stools or diarrhea.
+Keep in mind that a food changes too quickly or the diet may cause loose stools or diarrhea.
 The shelter feeds a mixture of foods but primarily Hill's Science Diet products.
-The amount fed will be determined by the age and size of your foster dog.
-Unless directed differently by your foster coordinators or the ARL medical team, adult dogs should be fed twice daily.
+The amount fed will be determined by the age and size of your foster cat.
+Unless directed differently by your foster coordinators or the ARL medical team, adult cats should be fed once or twice daily.
 Fresh water should be available at all times.
-The ARL can never guarantee that a dog is house trained, however we do have resources available to assist while you work through this with your foster pet.
-(SEE HOUSE TRAINING HANDOUT IN BI).
+The ARL can never guarantee that a cat is litter trained, however we do have resources available to assist while you work through this with your foster pet.
+(SEE THE LITTER BOX HANDOUT IN BI).